-Building on existing open standards and software, this project develops standards and tools for executable research documents (the so-called Executable Research Compendia or ERCs) and evaluates them, initially focusing on the geosciences domains.
+Building on existing open standards and software, o2r develops standards and tools for executable research documents (the so-called Executable Research Compendia or ERCs) and evaluates them, initially focusing on the Geosciences domain.
 Building on recent advances in mainstream IT, o2r envisions a new architecture for storing, executing and interacting with the original analysis environment alongside the corresponding research data and manuscript. o2r bridges the gaps between long-term archiving, practical geoscientific research, and publication media.
 The o2r team collaborates with publishers to achieve the following goals:

 The o2r project is connected to external partners since its inception, and the group has been extended since then.
-They come from different disciplines and regularly enrich discussions with their insights.
-These are the partners in alphabetical order.
+They come from different disciplines and provide valuable feedback on project plans and decisions.

 Dr. Xenia van Edig (Business Development, Copernicus.org)

 Dr. Tomi Kauppinen (Department of Computer Science, Aalto University School of Science, Finland)

 Prof. Dr. Werner Kuhn (Center for Spatial Studies, University of California Santa Barbara, Santa Barbara, CA)

 Dr. Simon Scheider, Department of Human Geography and Spatial Planning, Universiteit Utrecht, The Netherlands

 Dr. Wolfgang Peters-Kottig, Konrad-Zuse-Zentrum für Informationstechnik, Berlin, Germany